JacobHA/JacobHA.github.io/index.markdown

 - Dec.
 2, 2022: I have been awarded a College of Science and Mathematics (CSM) Dean's Doctoral Research Fellowship for Spring 2023.
 This fellowship will support my research in the [statistical mechanics approach to reinforcement learning][arxiv-paper].
 I am very grateful to the CSM for this award, and I look forward to continuing my research in the coming year.

 - Nov.
-20, 2022: Our group's first peer-reviewed paper on entropy-regularized reinforcement learning entitled ["Utilizing Prior Solutions for Reward Shaping and Composition in Entropy-Regularized Reinforcement Learning"][research-post] was accepted at AAAI-2023 ([LinkedIn][linkedin-link]).
+20, 2022: Our group's first paper on entropy-regularized reinforcement learning titled ["Utilizing Prior Solutions for Reward Shaping and Composition in Entropy-Regularized Reinforcement Learning"][research-post] was accepted at AAAI-2023 ([LinkedIn][linkedin-link]).
 Here is the [ArXiv version][new-arxiv-paper].

 - Oct.
 17, 2022: I gave a [talk][slides-link] for my PhD qualifying exam.
 I passed and was thus promoted to PhD candidacy.